clearhaus/gateway-api-docs/source/index.html.md

 # Getting Started

-To use this transaction API you must [be a partner](https://www.clearhaus.com/psp-partners) (and partners must be PCI DSS L1).
+To use this transaction API you must [be a technical partner](https://www.clearhaus.com/psp-partner) (and such partners must be PCI DSS L1).

 <p class="alert alert-danger">
 API keys come with many privileges so keep them secret.